MT3DMS UPGRADE

 user-specified point source in a subsequent stress period, it is necessary to

-stress periods, the user can either choose the ‘REUSE’ option to reuse all
+the user can either choose the ‘REUSE’ option to reuse all point source

-point source information from a previous stress period, or specify all the
+information from a previous stress period, or specify all the point sources for

 Bug